 Now that the survey results are, the group of local doctors is making an action plan, taking aim at one particular patient demographic: seniors.

-“Seniors are particularly vulnerable because they do have higher needs than a lot of people,” says Dr. Gayle Klammer, a local doctor whose part of the Division of Family Practice.
+“Seniors are particularly vulnerable because they do have higher needs than a lot of people,” says Dr. Gayle Klammer, a local doctor who is part of the Division of Family Practice.

 “We know that those [seniors] who have a family doctor are less likely to get seriously ill, less likely to visit the emergency department and if they end up in hospital they have shorter stays there,” says Dr. Klammer.